Death and Dying

 Managing Care for the Dying

 The focus of physicians caring for terminally ill patients is constrained by modern medical training, record-keeping, and economics.
 Medical training is not very helpful in responding to personal, as opposed to the medical, nature of dying.
 Our current technology places the emphasis on curing, not caring.
 To admit that treatment is no longer possible is to admit defeat.
 This is demonstrated by cases in which elderly people who are clearly at the end of their life are resuscitated.
 For the patient and the family, the enormity of the final transition far outweighs the medical matters.
-Some of these books offer help to those wanting to learn how to navigate the many issues associated with the dying process.

 Hospice